 Research on Viruses & Obesity

-While it may be a little early to be thinking about the flu, which doesn’t usually begin running rampant until November in the Northern Hemisphere, you might want to take steps to protect yourself, especially if you are considerably overweight.
-That’s because new research suggests that those who are obese are more likely to have extended illnesses and be contagious for a longer time.
+If you are considerably overweight, you might want to take extra steps to protect yourself for viruses and flu.
+That’s because research suggests that those who are obese are more likely to have extended illnesses and be contagious for a longer time.

 The study, which was conducted at the University of Michigan School of Public Health in Ann Arbor, found that obese people tend to carry the influenza A virus for longer than their normal-weight counterparts, creating the potential for a worse infection and significantly greater transmission to others.1 Maier, Hannah E.; et al. “Obesity Increases the Duration of Influenza A Virus Shedding in Adults.”
 Journal of Infectious Diseases.
 2 August 2018.
 Accessed 8 August 2018. http://academic.oup.com/jid/advance-article/doi/10.1093/infdis/jiy370/5051913.
 These results are based on information collected on 1,783 men, women, and children living in Managua, Nicaragua.
 The data was gathered throughout three flu seasons, taking place in 2015, 2016, and 2017.

 Subjects were monitored for a period of 10 to 13 days once a household member developed flu symptoms, and samples were taken from the nose and throats from each of the participants and tested for the presence of flu virus RNA.
 The researchers discovered that it took the obese volunteers 42 percent longer to shed the flu virus compared to their peers who were normal weight.
 Viral shedding refers to the presence of the virus in bodily fluids that can be transmitted to others.